 Just south of Janis bridge on Highway 97 in the Okanogan valley between mile posts 300 and 310.5 lays an extremely dangerous stretch of highway.

-An group of interested citizens and organizations are working with the WA Department of Transportation to identify and further solutions to provide safer passage on this stretch of highway for all.
+The Okanogan Trails Mule Deer Foundation Chapter and interested citizens are working with the WA Department of Transportation to identify and further solutions to provide safer passage on this stretch of highway for all.
 This effort is in the first steps of developing strong community understanding and involvement in the project, while providing a place for people to show their support.